Quick Answer

 - Second Unit applications without complete Fire Safety Plans or interconnected smoke/CO alarm details

-- OBC SB-12 envelope assemblies that fall short of Climate Zone 6 R-values
+- OBC SB-12 envelope assemblies that fall short of the 2026 Climate Zone 6 R-values

 - Tree Preservation Plans missing for lots with mature trees